Are There Zombie Viruses — Like The 1918 Flu — Thawing In The Permafrost?

 "We've got a head right here"

-Up on top of an ocean bluff, Zac Peterson and a few students are on their knees, digging inside a hole that's about the size of a Volkswagen minivan.
+Up on top of an ocean bluff, Peterson and a few students are on their knees, digging inside a hole that's about the size of a Volkswagen minivan.

 In 2013, a severe storm ripped off a big chunk of the bluff.
 Now the 800-year-old cabin is teetering on the edge of a cliff, near the town of Utqiagvik in Alaska.
 The team is trying to pull off an emergency excavation before the cabin crumbles into the ocean.

-Note: Editor's note: There has been speculation in the media and via Twitter that DNA fragments of the now-defunct 1918 flu pathogen could be preserved under the permafrost and might pose a potential threat to humans if the warming Earth continues to melt layers of frozen soil.
-A couple of years ago, NPR investigated that question: Could this pathogen — and others — be revived?
-A version of this story originally ran in January 2018.